 If you've been here before, welcome back.
-We've shifted the furniture around, emptied out a few drawers and given the place a lick of paint.
-I hope you discover new stuff and can still find what you're looking for.
+I hope you discover new stuff and still find what you're looking for.

 If you're a first time visitor, you'll be thinking we're pretty flash.
 And you'd be right, but my goodness we've come a long way in a very short time.